-One potential definition of PAR is weighting photon flux density [μmol m-2 s-1] at each wavelength between 300 and 800 nm by relative quantum yield and summing the result.
-This is defined as yield photon flux density (YPFD) [μmol m-2 s-1] (Sager et al., 1988).
+One potential definition of PAR is weighting photon flux density in units of $\mu$ mol m-2 s-1 at each wavelength between 300 and 800 nm by measured relative quantum yield and summing the result.
+This is defined as yield photon flux density (YPFD, units of $\mu$ mol m-2 s-1) (Sager et al., 1988).
 There are uncertainties and challenges associated with this definition of PAR.
 Measurements used to generate the relative quantum yield data were made on single leaves under low radiation levels and at short time scales (McCree, 1972a; Inada, 1976).
 Whole plants and plant canopies typically have multiple leaf layers and are generally grown in the field or greenhouse over the course of an entire growing season.
 Thus, actual conditions plants are subject to are likely different than those the single leaves were in when measurements were made by McCree (1972a) and Inada (1976).
-In addition, relative quantum yield (shown in figure above) is the mean from twenty-two species grown in the field (McCree, 1972a).
+In addition, relative quantum yield shown in the figure above is the mean from twenty-two species grown in the field (McCree, 1972a).
 Mean relative quantum yield for the same species grown in growth chambers was similar, but there were differences, particularly at shorter wavelengths (less than 450 nm).
 There was also some variability between species (McCree, 1972a; Inada, 1976).

-McCree (1972b) found that equally weighting all photons between 400 and 700 nm and summing the result, defined as photosynthetic photon flux density (PPFD) [ $\mu$ mol m-2 s-1], was well correlated to photosynthesis, very similar to correlation between YPFD and photosynthesis.
+McCree (1972b) found that equally weighting all photons between 400 and 700 nm and summing the result, defined as photosynthetic photon flux density (PPFD, in units of $\mu$ mol m-2 s-1), was well correlated to photosynthesis, and very similar to correlation between YPFD and photosynthesis.
 As a matter of practicality, PPFD is a simpler definition of PAR.
 At the same time as McCree's work, others had proposed PPFD as an accurate measure of PAR and built sensors that approximated the PPFD weighting factors (Biggs et al., 1971; Federer and Tanner, 1966).
-Correlation between PPFD and YPFD measurements for several radiation sources is very high (figure below).
-As an approximation, YPFD = 0.9PPFD.
+Correlation between PPFD and YPFD measurements for several radiation sources is very high (figure below), as an approximation, YPFD = 0.9PPFD.
 As a result, almost universally PAR is defined as PPFD rather than YPFD, although YPFD has been used in some studies.
 The only radiation sources shown (figure below) that don't fall on the regression line are the high pressure sodium (HPS) lamp, reflection from a plant canopy, and transmission below a plant canopy.
-A large fraction of radiation from HPS lamps is in the red range of wavelengths where the YPFD weighting factors are at or near one.
+A large fraction of radiation from HPS lamps is in the red range of wavelengths where the YPFD weighting factors (measured relative quantum yield) are at or near one.
 The factor for converting PPFD to YPFD for HPS lamps is 0.95, rather than 0.90.
 The factor for converting PPFD to YPFD for reflected and transmitted photons is 1.00.

 Correlation between photosynthetic photon flux density (PPFD) and yield photon flux density (YPFD) for multiple different radiation sources.
 YPFD is approximately 90 % of PPFD.

-Measurements were made with a spectroradiometer (Apogee Instruments model PS-200) and weighting factors shown in previous figure were used to calculate PPFD and YPFD.
+Measurements were made with a spectroradiometer (Apogee Instruments model PS-200) and weighting factors shown in the previous figure were used to calculate PPFD and YPFD.